ffernandez524/meet/README.md

     o When they view the main page o Then they can view a chart which shows the number of events in each city

+## Serverless Functions

+Serverless functions in the meet app will be used for the following:
+    o Mock API hosting and data retrieval o OAUTH Client authorization and authentication

 ## Dependencies

 React